-Do I need a machine readable and/or a biometric passport to enter Canada?
+3. Do I need a machine-readable and/or a biometric passport to enter Canada?

-No, a machine readable and/or a biometric passport are not required to enter Canada.
+No, a machine-readable or biometric passport is not required to enter Canada.

-Where do I find the passport number that I have to write on my IEC Application Form?
+4. Where do I find the passport number that I have to put on my IEC application form?

-In the UK passport, the passport number is located in the top right-hand corner of page 2, in the section "Passport Number".
+In a U.K. passport, the passport number is located in the top right-hand corner of page 2.

-I obtained my work permit.
+5. I have obtained my work permit.
 May I leave Canada during its validity?

 Yes.
-During the validity of your work permit, you may enter and exit Canada the number of times you want.
+During the validity of your work permit, you may leave and re-enter Canada as many times as you wish.
 However, you must ensure that you meet the entrance requirements of the country you plan to visit.

-Can I stay in Canada as a tourist after the expiration of my temporary work permit?
+6. May I stay in Canada as a tourist after my temporary work permit expires?

-I participated to the IEC initiative and now wish to apply for a permanent residence status in Canada.
+7. I participated in the IEC initiative and now wish to apply for permanent residence status in Canada.
 How do I go about doing this?

-To learn more about how to apply for a permanent residence status in Canada, please consult the Citizenship and Immigration website of the High Commission of Canada to the UK.
+To learn more about how to apply for permanent residence status in Canada, please consult Frequently Asked Questions at the website of the High Commission of Canada to the United Kingdom.

-I have applied for permanent residence status and I’m waiting for my file to be processed.
-Can I go to Canada in the meantime under the IEC initiative?
+8. I have applied for permanent residence status and I’m waiting for my file to be processed.
+May I go to Canada in the meantime under the IEC initiative?

 The IEC initiative is not designed to provide work permits to those waiting for permanent residence status.
 However, if you meet the eligibility criteria of the initiative, you are welcome to submit an application to participate.